lhbikos/ReCenterPsychStats/docs/01-Introduction.md

 ## Introduction to the Data Set Used for Homeworked Examples

 [Screencast Link]()

-This section of the Appendix is designed as a streamlined example of working the primary statistic from each lesson.
+Each lesson concludes with streamlined example of working the primary statistic from each lesson.
 This section is intended to be helpful in two ways:

 * The worked example focuses on the operations and interpretations and more closely mimics "how you would work a problem in real life."
 * The grading rubric from the end of each lesson serves as the outline for the process.